 Before the event the most up to date information can be found on the Big Valley Jamboree website.
 (This site) During event time please check with the information booth located in the concession area on the Main Street of the event site.

-VIP and Reserved Seat Holders will receive their tickets in the mail typically near the beginning of June.
+VIP and Reserved Seat Holders will receive their tickets in the mail typically near the middle of June.

 All General Admission Ticket Holders will receive an email near the beginning of June.
 The email will contain an electronic printable version of their ticket.
 However if 'Will Call' was chosen at the time of purchase, the ticket will be waiting for pick up at the event.

 A valid weekend admission is having possession of a pass or combination of passes that allow you access to the Big Valley Jamboree from Friday - Sunday.

 A weekend admission could be comprised of VIP Seating, Reserved Seating, a 3 Day Weekend Pass, or Single Day Tickets (Friday-Sunday).